DMM TOC > 200 Commercial Mail Letters, Cards, Flats and Parcels > 260 Bound Printed Matter|

 1.2.3 Price Application

-[6-2-14] The presorted Bound Printed Matter price has a per piece charge and a per pound charge.
-Postage is based on the price that applies to the weight (postage) increment of each addressed piece and on the zone to which the piece is addressed.
-The minimum postage price for an addressed piece is one unit of the per piece charge plus the per pound charge for an addressed piece weighing 1 pound.
+The presorted, FSS scheme, FSS scheme container, and FSS facility container Bound Printed Matter price has a per piece charge and a per pound charge.
+The minimum postage price for an addressed piece is one unit of the per piece charge plus the per pound charge for an addressed piece weighing one pound.
+Deduct the Full-Service Intelligent Mail per-piece discount for each presorted flat (except pieces mailed at carrier route prices) that complies with the Full-Service Intelligent Mail option requirements under 705.23.0.

-[6-2-14] Each piece is subject to both a piece price and a pound price.
-On Presorted flats, deduct the barcode discount per piece (automatable flats only).
-The barcode discount is not available for flats mailed at Presorted DDU prices.
+Each piece is subject to both a piece price and a pound price.
+Deduct the Full-Service Intelligent Mail per-piece discount for each presorted or Carrier Route barcoded flats that complies with the Full-Service Intelligent Mail option requirements under 705.23.0.
 Presorted DDU prices are not available for flats that weigh 1 pound or less.

-[6-2-14] A destination entry mailing fee for BPM must be paid once each 12-month period at each Post Office of mailing by or for any person or organization that mails at the destination entry prices, except as provided otherwise for plant-verified drop shipments.
+A destination entry mailing fee for BPM must be paid once each 12-month period at each Post Office of mailing by or for any person or organization that mails at the destination entry prices, except as provided otherwise for plant-verified drop shipments.
 All destination entry prices are covered under the payment of a single annual fee.
 The fee may be paid in advance only for the next 12 months and only during the last 60 days of the current service period.
 The fee charged is that which is in effect on the date of payment.
-Payment of this fee is waived for mailers who present only full-service flat-size automation mailings (under 705.24.0) containing 90 percent or more pieces qualifying for full-service prices.
+Payment of this fee is waived for mailers who present only qualified full-service flat-size automation mailings under 705.23.0.

 1. For pieces weighing 1 pound or less, compute the per pound price by multiplying the total number of addressed pieces by the 1-pound price for the price category and zone.
 Do not round this result.